Disorder in AdS$_3$/CFT$_2$: Acknowledgements

 We thank Souvik Banerjee, Johanna Erdmenger, Simeon Hellerman, Ioannis Papadimitriou and Shahin Sheikh-Jabbari for useful discussions.

 M. D., R. M. and S. Z. are grateful for the kind hospitality during their stay at TU Wien where a part of this project was realised.

 \paragraph{Funding information}

 M.~D., R.~M. and S.~Z. acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy through the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat (EXC 2147, project-id 390858490).
 Their work is furthermore supported via project-id 258499086 - SFB 1170 `ToCoTronics'.
 D.~G. was supported by the Austrian Science Fund (FWF), projects P~30822, P~32581 and P~33789.
+The final part of this research was conducted while DG was visiting the Okinawa Institute of Science and Technology (OIST) through the Theoretical Sciences Visiting Program (TSVP).